h8d13/KAES-ARCH/README.md

 Then `archinstall` (for noobs, btw) make sure to go through all the steps: Select KDE Plasma.

-> IMPORTANT DO NOT SKIP ANU STEPS: Make sure to select mirrors, time zone, etc...
+> IMPORTANT DO NOT SKIP ANY STEPS: Make sure to select mirrors, time zone, etc...
 > Create a user with sudo (required for KDE/SDDM)
 > For formatting I usually use Ext4.
 > I also like Grub instead of systemd boot.